Federal Triangle station

-Federal Triangle is an Washington Metro station in Washington, D.C., United States.
+Federal Triangle station is a Washington Metro station in Washington, D.C., United States.
 The island-platformed station was opened on July 1, 1977, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 Providing service for the Blue, Orange, and Silver Lines, the station's entrance is beneath the William Jefferson Clinton Federal Building.

 History

 The station opened on July 1, 1977.
 Its opening coincided with the completion of 11.8 mi of rail between National Airport and RFK Stadium and the opening of the Arlington Cemetery, Capitol South, Crystal City, Eastern Market, Farragut West, Federal Center SW, Foggy Bottom–GWU, L'Enfant Plaza, McPherson Square, National Airport, Pentagon, Pentagon City, Potomac Avenue, Rosslyn, Smithsonian, and Stadium–Armory stations.
 Orange Line service to the station began upon the line's opening on November 20, 1978.
 Silver Line service at Federal Triangle began on July 26, 2014.

 On January 13, 1982, an eastbound Metro train on the Orange Line derailed just east of the station resulting in three fatalities, the first fatalities in the system's history.

-From March 26, 2020 until June 28, 2020, this station was closed due to the 2020 coronavirus pandemic.
+From March 26, 2020 until June 28, 2020, this station was closed due to the COVID-19 pandemic.

-Between January 15 to January 21, 2021, this station was closed because of security concerns due to the 2021 Inauguration.
+Between January 15 to January 21, 2021, this station was closed because of security concerns due to the Inauguration of Joe Biden.